goplot/goplot/README.md

 goplot.sh can be started in the background from the goplot root directory with this command:

   `./goplot &`

+You can ensure the script continues to run after you logoout with `disown`

 **goplot.sh Configuration Files**